Beirne Stadium

 Beirne Stadium is a stadium in Smithfield, Rhode Island.
 It is the home stadium for the Bryant University college football and men's and women's soccer and lacrosse programs.
-Beirne Stadium also hosts USL Championship club Rhode Island FC during their inaugural 2024 season.
+Beirne Stadium also hosted USL Championship club Rhode Island FC during their inaugural 2024 season.
 The stadium holds 4,400 people and was built in 1999.
 It was renamed from Bulldog Stadium on September 24, 2016.
 It has also hosted numerous events for Rhode Island high school state championships.

 The centerpiece of Bryant University's athletic facilities, Beirne Stadium opened in 1999 as Bulldog Stadium to coincide with the varsity debut of Bryant football.
 The stadium hosted its first official game on October 2, 1999, which was a 31-20 win over Mt.
 Ida.
 On September 24, 2016, it was renamed as part of the David M. '85 and Terry Beirne Stadium Complex.

 The facility received upgrades for the 2018 season that include a new FieldTurf playing surface and permanent lighting banks, making Beirne Stadium the first of the three NCAA Division I Football Championship Subdivision (FCS) stadiums in Rhode Island with permanent lights.
 The Bryant men's and women's lacrosse programs moved full-time from the Bryant Track & Turf Complex to Beirne Stadium for the 2019 season.

 With a seating capacity of 4,400, Beirne Stadium utilizes a design that is usually reserved for larger stadiums, ensuring excellent sight lines and maximum comfort for spectators.
 A 3,200-seat permanent bleacher comprises the backdrop for the home side of the field, while 1,200 additional seats are available on the visitor's side.
 Three hundred seats in the stadium are equipped with backs and arm rests.
 The stadium also has its own athletic training center, office space and public rest rooms.